 DSLR cameras boast several other benefits, including the fact that they enable users to capture images of a very high quality.
 This is due to the large electronic imaging sensor used by the digital camera.

-And the ability to change lenses gives you great versatility because a lens can affect many aspects of a photo, including the colour, contrast, clarity and saturation.
+And the ability to change lenses gives you great versatility because a lens can affect many aspects of a photo, including the color, contrast, clarity and saturation.

 Another benefit of DSLR cameras is their near-zero lag time, which is the time between the user pressing the shutter and the camera capturing the shot.
 This is particularly helpful in action photography where you might only have a split second to get the perfect picture.

-High Dynamic Range, an idea conceived as early as 1850, is a photographic technique.
-It enables the user to capture a greater range of light-to-dark areas in a photo than would be possible in a standard camera shot.
+High Dynamic Range, an idea conceived as early as 1850, is a photographic technique that enables the user to capture a greater range of light-to-dark areas than would be possible in a standard camera shot.
 The outcome means improved accuracy in the photo’s intensity levels.